Affiliate Disclosure

 - Deep, even black with a natural satin look

-Why buy it: The only product here that genuinely lasts a year, so it's the one we reach for when we want to restore trim once and not think about it again.
+Why buy it: The only product here that genuinely lasts a year, so it's the one we recommend when you want to restore trim once and not think about it again.

 Best for The blackest, most natural-looking finish